Humana Medicare Advantage Plans Review

 Several third parties rate Medicare Advantage plans.
 Take a look at how Humana did:

-• AM Best: Humana received an “A” (Excellent) rating from AM Best, which indicates that it can meet its financial obligations.
+• AM Best: Humana received a B++ rating from AM Best, which indicates that it can meet its financial obligations.

-• National Committee for Quality Assurance (NCQA): Humana has many NCQA-accredited entities7.
-Ratings for Humana’s Medicare products range from 2.5 to 4 stars out of 5.
+• National Committee for Quality Assurance (NCQA): Based on customer satisfaction, Humana received between 2.5 and 4 out of 5 stars.

 • J.D.
-Power: Humana ranked fourth overall in the 2021 U.S. Medicare Advantage Study Overall Customer Satisfaction Index Rating8.
+Power: Humana ranked second overall in the 2024 U.S. Medicare Advantage Study Overall Customer Satisfaction Index Rating.

-Each agency takes different factors into consideration when evaluating Humana, including customer satisfaction, diversity of product offerings, and financial health.
+Each agency takes different factors into consideration when evaluating Humana, including customer satisfaction, diversity of product offerings and financial health.
 The most relevant ratings to consider are from CMS and J.D.
-Power, as both parties evaluated Humana’s Medicare-related products only.
+Power, because both evaluated only Humana’s Medicare-related products.

 Customer Service

-You can reach Humana’s customer service team online, over the phone, or by mail.
-Call Humana’s Medicare customer service team at (800) 457-4708 (TTY: 711) from 8 a.m. to 8 p.m., Monday through Friday.
+You can reach Humana’s customer-service team online, over the phone or by mail.
+Call Humana’s Medicare customer-service team at 800-457-4708 (TTY: 711) from 8 a.m. to 8 p.m., Monday through Friday.
 To chat online with customer service, you’ll need a Humana account.
 Online chat support availability varies depending on hours of operation and representative availability.
 If you have simple questions, you can reach out to @HumanaHelp on Twitter from 6 a.m. to 8 p.m., seven days a week.
-You can also also send mail to Humana Inc., 500 W. Main St.
+You can also send mail to:

 Final Thoughts on Humana Medicare Advantage Plans

 Humana’s Medicare Advantage plans are more widely available than those from other private insurers.
-This company offers four different plan types with varying premiums, copays, and out-of-pocket maximums so that you can easily find a plan that fits your budget and medical needs.
-Plus, many of the plans include prescription drug coverage, routine hearing, dental, and vision care, fitness benefits, and more.
-And, since their website is so user-friendly and lets you compare plans based on your ZIP code, it won’t take long to see what’s available to you.
+The company offers four plan types with varying premiums, copays and out-of-pocket maximums so you can easily find a plan that fits your budget and medical needs.
+Plus, many of the plans include prescription drug coverage; routine hearing, dental and vision care; fitness benefits; and more.
+Since their website is so user-friendly and lets you compare plans based on your ZIP code, it won’t take long to see what’s available.

 Written By: